West Palm Beach Car Accident Lawyer

 While fault doesn’t matter in a no-fault claim, it’s absolutely essential when filing a personal injury claim.
-To have grounds for a case, someone else needs to be at least partially responsible for causing the wreck.
+For you to have grounds for a case, someone else needs to be at least partially responsible for causing the wreck.
 You can be partially at fault—even mostly at fault—and still be able to pursue a settlement.

 Your car accident lawyer from West Palm Beach will investigate the traffic accident for its cause and trace the fault back to whoever was responsible.
 These are just a few example scenarios of who could be at-fault for your auto collision:

 - Distracted Driving – Driver distraction takes many forms, but often cell phones are involved.
 It may be necessary to request records from the provider to determine if texting or app use was taking place immediately prior to the crash.

 - Drunk Driving – If the other driver was arrested for drunk driving, it can greatly strengthen your case for compensation.

 - Drowsy Driving – Most commonly seen in accidents involving commercial trucks, driver fatigue might be proven through rest logs or a long shift that just finished.

 - Road Construction – Thousands of auto crashes occur every year because of roadwork.
 Sometimes, dangerous debris is left in the road, while other wrecks are caused by inaccurate detour signs or inattentive flaggers.

-- Dangerous Road Conditions – In many accidents, unsafe road conditions such as potholes, steep shoulders, and malfunctioning traffic lights are to blame, which could implicate the government agency responsible for the road’s upkeep.
+- Dangerous Road Conditions – In many accidents, unsafe road conditions like potholes, steep shoulders, and malfunctioning traffic lights are to blame, which could implicate the government agency responsible for the road’s upkeep.